-Of all the many varieties of tea, green tea has been enjoyed by humans for millennia and is renown for the differences in its taste, bouquet and appearance.
+Of all the many varieties of tea, green tea has been enjoyed by people for millennia and is renowned for the differences in its taste, bouquet and appearance.
 Like fine wine, the differences in green tea are largely determined by the type of leaf, the soil, the climate in which the shrub is grown and how the leaves are processed.

 Many connoisseurs of tea consider Japanese green tea cultivated by the Chagusaba (茶草場) method to have an exceptionally sweet taste.

 Chagusaba is a traditional technique of cultivating the shrub camellia sinensis, the shrub that traditionally produces tea leaves.
 People have been farming tea using this technique for very long time.
 Chagusaba (茶草場) is the Japanese word that refers to a partly natural and partly man-made grassland.
 These grasslands are deliberately grown around the tea field and supply mulch for the shrubs.
 The grass is cut down in the fall, hung to dry then cut and spread over the furrows in the tea field.
 The nutrients that are placed in the soil by this mulch greatly affect the taste and the bouquet of the green tea by keeping the soil warm and locking in moisture.
 The mulch discourages the growth of weeds and keeps soil and fertilizer, if it's being used, from being washed away.
 At the same time, the mulch keeps the fertilizer from burning the roots of the tea plant.
 The grass itself is abundant in silicic acid, which further enriches the soil as the grass breaks down.
 The addition of rice bran and chaff also adds amino acids to the soil.
 Amino acids are large molecules responsible for building proteins.